nagyist/ciao-docs-parser/README.md

 **Folder Configuration:**

-The `inProgressFolder`, `completedFolder`, and `errorFolder` route options can include [Camel Simple Language] (https://camel.apache.org/simple.html) expressions.
+The `completedFolder` and `errorFolder` route options can include [Camel Simple Language] (https://camel.apache.org/simple.html) expressions.
 The following additional headers can be referenced:

 - `CamelCorrelationId` - A unique ID associated with the processing of the source document

 - `ciaoSourceFileName` - The file name of the source document

 - `ciaoTimestamp` - The time processing was started expressed as a Unix timestamp (i.e. milliseconds since 1970)

+The `inProgressFolder` folder option does not support Simple expressions - instead this option should be specified as a standard file path (absolute or relative to the working directory).
+While a document is being processed, data relating to the processing will be stored in a sub-folder of inProgressFolder/{correlationId}.

 ### Example
 ```INI